roman-gravit/Patterns/patterns.md

    Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

  - Base class declares algorithm 'placeholders', and derived classes implement the placeholders.

+### 9. Strategy

+Turns a set of behaviors into objects and makes them interchangeable inside original context object.
+This behavioral pattern is all about letting you decide the course of action or strategy at runtime.

+ - Define a family of algorithms, encapsulate each one, and make them interchangeable.
+   Strategy lets the algorithm vary independently from the clients that use it.

+ - Capture the abstraction in an interface, bury implementation details in derived classes.

+ The Strategy Pattern defines a set of algorithms, encapsulates each one, and makes them interchangeable.
+ In simple words, it allows the client to choose the algorithm from a family of algorithms and then lets you swap one algorithm or strategy for another without altering the code that uses the strategy.